ruuda/blog/posts/build-system-insights.md

 that compiled with a nightly toolchain at the time.
-I never wrote down the exact compiler version I used, so it took me an hour of trying nightly toolchains that were published around that time, before I found one that could compile the project.
+I never wrote down the exact compiler version I used, so it took me an hour of trying toolchains that were published around that time, before I found one that could compile the project.
 Fortunately Rust’s version manager recently [introduced][rustup] a toolchain file,